Unleash/unleash/README.md

 </div>

-Unleash is an open-source feature management platform.
-It provides a great overview of all feature toggles/flags across all your applications and services.
-Unleash lets software teams all over the world take full control of how they enable new functionality to end-users.
+## About Unleash

-Unleash has [official client SDKs](https://docs.getunleash.io/sdks) for a number of the most popular languages around.
-Can't find one for the language you want?
-Check out the [community-contributed SDKs](https://docs.getunleash.io/sdks#community-sdks) instead!
+Unleash is an open source feature management solution.
+It improves the workflow of your development team and leads to quicker software delivery.
+Unleash increases efficiency and gives teams *full control* of how and when they enable new functionality for end users.
+Unleash lets teams ship code to production in *smaller* releases *whenever* they want.

-[what is feature management + unleash]
+Feature toggles make it easy to test how your code works with real production data without the fear that you'll accidentally break your users' experience.
+It also helps your team work on multiple features in parallel without each maintaining an separate feature branch.

-[who uses Unleash?
-Show that you can scale from small to laaarge]
+Unleash is the largest open source solution for feature flagging on GitHub.
+There's 12 official client and server SDKs and 10+ community SDKs available; you can even make your own if you want to.
+You can use Unleash with any language and any framework.

 ## Get started in 2 steps

 ### 1. Start Unleash

-With `git` and `docker` installed, it's easy to get started immediately!
+With `git` and `docker` installed, it's easy to get started:

 Run this script:
 ``` bash